MomenGharib1/Ayaura/README.md

 npm install
 npm start
 Enter "a" to open it in android studio simulator.
-Enter "w" to open it as a web application (not recommended)
+Enter "w" to open it as a web application.
 ```
 - open a new terminal